RoSk0/webdevhelpers/README.md

 Description
 ===========

 This is web developer helper(WDH) tools.
-It would be usefull in situations when you just install Ubuntu(and others in future) system and have no time for tuning it.
+It would be useful in situations when you just install Ubuntu(and others in future) system and have no time for tuning it.
-It will install and configure LAMP stack, particulary Apache webserver, MySQL server, PHP, drush and composer.
+It will install and configure LAMP stack, particularly Apache web-server, MySQL server, PHP, drush and composer.

 Installation
 ============

-Open terminall.
+Open terminal.
 Copy following and paste to terminal window:

 <pre>